Dehumidifier smells bad

 HVAC

-The answer to 'dehumidifier smells bad' is that a smelly dehumidifier is often caused by mold or bacterial growth inside the unit.
-This can happen if the dehumidifier is not cleaned regularly or if it's used in a very humid environment.
-The smell is usually a sign that the dehumidifier needs to be cleaned and disinfected.
+The answer to 'dehumidifier smells bad' is that a smelly dehumidifier is usually caused by mold or mildew buildup inside the unit.
+This can happen if the dehumidifier is not cleaned and maintained regularly.
+Symptoms include a musty, unpleasant odor coming from the dehumidifier.

 Sources